byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Just as the ancients danced to call upon the spirits in nature, Wo-Man too, can dance to find the spirits within oneself that have long been buried and forgotten.**

-***Discover what kind of meaning to give it ...***
+***Discovering what kind of meaning to give it ...***

-**Life is in motion, every day movement is a dance, what someone sees, smells, hears, how one brings their consciousness to the experience, to a tree, ..., a bird in the garden, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**
+**Life is in motion, every day movement is a dance, what someone sees, smells, hears, how one brings their consciousness to the experience, to the soil, to a tree, ..., a bird in the garden, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**

 *Preserving the character of somethings true nature is achieved through connection.*

-**A ritual is a movement that has a purpose, to achieve something real in someones life.
-Dancing within life, creates a sense of reverence for the process.**
+**A ritual is a movement that has a purpose, to achieve something real in ones life.
+Dancing within life, creating a sense of reverence for the process.**

 *... starting over ... nothing lasts ...
 What someone can have control over is how one copes with what happens, being adaptable to change. ...*

 **Art is a way** ...  finding a common way to move forward through to nature ... finding the commonalities.

-***Cure is a medical intervention, healing is becoming whole.***
+***Cure is a medical intervention, healing is becoming whole, soil to soul.***

-**Recapturing the integration between Life and Style, art ... living the creativity is the most important thing someone has.
+**Recapturing the integration between Life and Style.
+The art of living, creativity is the most important dance one has.
 Dance the essence of things.** *The denial, the courage to confront, the release ... too flow again ...*

 Urban environments are not nurturing environments in and of themselves, but with care, can be curated and cultivated into being so.
 Breaking the role of 'consumer culture,' of 'modern culture,' hanging up the 'cultural costume' and designing a living lifeStyle of ones own, symbiotically connected through too nature.